Underground Railroad Stop near Richmond, Indiana

 How do we know so much about Levi Coffin’s work on the Underground Railroad?
 He wrote an autobiography!
 His book, Reminisces of Levi Coffin, is even available on Kindle (less than $2)!

-What to expect when visiting the Levi and Catharine Coffin State Historic Site
+What to expect at the Levi and Catharine Coffin State Historic Site

 A trip to the site begins with a brief orientation video.
 This explains why Catharine and Levi were passionate about helping slaves to freedom.